reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 ### Step 1: Declare an Effect {/*step-1-declare-an-effect*/}

-To declare an Effect in your component, import the [`useEffect` Hook](/reference/react/useEffect) from React:
+To declare an Effect in your Component, import the [`useEffect` Hook](/reference/react/useEffect) from React:

 ```js
 import { useEffect } from 'react';